Actuarial Science, MS

 Most actuaries are employed by insurance companies or employee benefits consulting firms.
 They have responsibilities related to all phases of product development and maintenance for their companies.
 Individual employers who need guidance in establishing employee insurance and retirement programs also hire actuarial science graduates.
 A growing number of actuaries work in asset/liability management, some in investment firms, and others in insurance companies.

 Actuaries have always been in high demand and earn good salaries.
-Most Iowa graduates find work as actuaries, but some become financial managers and teachers.
+Most University of Iowa graduates find work as actuaries, but some become financial managers and teachers.
 They take positions in locations all across the country, often in large metropolitan areas.

 The Pomerantz Career Center offers multiple resources to help students find internships and jobs.